jnerby/irs-py-products/README.md

 2) To download forms from irs.gov, run "download_forms(form, years)."
 For example, the command "download_forms("Form W-2", "1990-1995")" downloads four forms as PDFs to the downloads folder.

+3) Run "python3 test_functions.py" in your terminal to run unit tests.

 Given more time, I would implement more error handling and testing.
+I would add more detailed value errors or exceptions for invalid entries or entries that return no results.
+I would also potentially refactor this code to run from the command line, instead of running Python interactively.